ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.8.1 =
+* Fixed issue where Link Library message display in e-mails did not all respect supression setting under General Options

 = 6.8 =
 * Fixed issues with links export and import functions
 * Added ability to export and import custom fields